 5-step Encaustic Wax Painting Tutorial

-- Before you begin to paint you may wish to use painter’s tape to cover the sides of your panel.
-When you’re finished the piece you can remove the tape and decide how to further finish the edges of your painting.
+Before you begin to paint you may wish to use painter’s tape to cover the sides of your panel.
+When you’ve finished the piece you can remove the tape and decide how to further finish the edges of your painting.

 I use a pancake griddle filled with small metal pots.
-I melt encaustic medium in these tins and then add oil paints for colour.
+Watch the temperature – keep it between 150° and 200°F. You can melt encaustic medium in tins and then add oil paints for colour.
 You can also purchase pigmented medium.

-- Choose natural hair brushes for encaustic, synthetic brushes will melt.
+Choose natural hair brushes (hake or hog bristle brushes) for encaustic, synthetic brushes will melt.

 Encaustic wax is applied to a painting in layers, and each layer is fused.
 Fusing as you work simply means to apply heat to allow each layer to soften enough in order to merge with the previous layers.
 Fusing provides bonding between layers and overall stability.

 You need to fuse the first layer of wax to the substrate and then each subsequent layer needs to be fused to the layer below.
 There are a variety of encaustic fusing tools used by artists working in encaustic including the heat gun, blow torch, embossing heat gun, Encaustic iron, and stylus.
 Heat lamps can also be used.
 Different effects can be achieved with the different fusing tools.